Poorvab2525/mini-prj-P2PFaas/README.md

 2. Start the framwork

     `docker-compose up -f docker-compose-fn.yml`

+## In SBC (Single Board Computers e.g. Raspberry Pi)

+For booting the framework in a set of SBCs nodes, starting from this repository and after cloning and building the functions like described above, you can use the OpenBalena [[5]](https://www.balena.io/open/) framework.
+Once all is set up, use the command to deploy the framework by building it within a node

+`balena deploy admin/myfleet -m -h <node-ip> -p 2375 --debug --build`

 # Cite the work
  If you are using P2PFaaS in your work please cite [[1]](https://dx.doi.org/10.1109/PerComWorkshops53856.2022.9767498) or [[2]](https://dx.doi.org/10.1109/TCC.2020.2968443)